IB Students

 If you achieve a final IB grade of 6 or higher, you can receive advanced standing and bypass certain courses by one of the following means:

-• Transfer credit - university‑level credit for IB work completed in high school, meaning you will have the option not to take that course in university.
+• Transfer Credit: Receive university‑level transfer credit for IB work completed in high school.
+This means you will have the option not to take that course in university.

-• Advanced placement - allows you to register in a senior‑level course without taking the junior‑level course first.
+• Advanced Placement: Register in a senior-level course without taking the junior-level course first.

-• Credit by Special Assessment (CSA) - enables you to challenge a university course for credit by writing a special exam.
-This is administered directly through the faculties; please contact your faculty for more information.
+• Credit by Special Assessment (CSA): Enables you to challenge a university course for credit by writing a special exam.
+Administered by our faculties directly.

 Ready for Research

-Many IB students like to dive right into research opportunities — while still in high school.
-The Festival of Undergraduate Research and Creative Activities (FURCA) invites IB students to present their research work, network with U of A students who are involved in exciting research across all disciplines on campus, and receive constructive feedback.
-Find out more about IB events here.
+Many IB students like to dive into research opportunities — even while still in high school.
+The Festival of Undergraduate Research and Creative Activities (FURCA) invites IB students to present their research, receive constructive feedback and network with current U of A students who are involved in exciting research across all disciplines.

 Start with a Scholarship

-The U of A administers over $34 million in undergraduate financial support every year.
+The U of A administers over $46 million in undergraduate financial support every year.
 Historically, more than half of eligible IB students receive a scholarship offer.
+Learn more and view all entrance awards at uab.ca/awards.

 Admission for IB Students